prysm.polynomials#

 prysm.polynomials.hermite.hermite_He(n, x)#

-Probabilist’s Hermite polynomial He of order n at points x.
+Probabilist’s Hermite polynomial He_n at points x.

-prysm.polynomials.hermite.hermite_He_sequence(ns, x)#
+prysm.polynomials.hermite.hermite_He_seq(ns, x)#

 prysm.polynomials.hermite.hermite_He_der(n, x)#

-First derivative of He_n with respect to x, at points x.
+First derivative of He_n at points x.

-prysm.polynomials.hermite.hermite_He_der_sequence(ns, x)#
+prysm.polynomials.hermite.hermite_He_der_seq(ns, x)#

 prysm.polynomials.hermite.hermite_H(n, x)#

-Physicist’s Hermite polynomial H of order n at points x.
+Physicist’s Hermite polynomial H_n at points x.

-prysm.polynomials.hermite.hermite_H_sequence(ns, x)#
+prysm.polynomials.hermite.hermite_H_seq(ns, x)#

 prysm.polynomials.hermite.hermite_H_der(n, x)#

-First derivative of H_n with respect to x, at points x.
+First derivative of H_n at points x.

-prysm.polynomials.hermite.hermite_H_der_sequence(ns, x)#
+prysm.polynomials.hermite.hermite_H_der_seq(ns, x)#

 Dicksons#